-Here’s a home-baked roll you can make anytime.
-Just mix, knead, shape and par-bake, then pop ’em in the freezer.
+Here’s a home-baked roll you can make for every holiday.
+Just mix, knead, shape and par-bake, then pop 'em in the freezer.
 They’re ready to finish baking when guests are on their way. —Mary Jane Henderson, Salem, New Jersey

 - 1 cup warm water (110° to 115°)

 - 2 cups warm 2% milk (110° to 115°)

 - 3 teaspoons salt

 - In a small bowl, dissolve yeast in warm water.
 In a large bowl, combine milk, shortening, sugar, salt, yeast mixture and 2-1/2 cups flour; beat on medium speed until smooth.
 Stir in enough remaining flour to form a stiff dough.

 - Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap and let rise in a warm place until doubled, about 1-1/2 hours.

 - Punch down dough.
 Turn onto a lightly floured surface; divide and shape into 48 balls.
 Place 2 in. apart on greased baking sheets.
 Cover with kitchen towels; let rise in a warm place until doubled, about 20 minutes.